Finding your Dose

 - Lay down if you are feeling dizzy.

-- Ingest a CBD-rich, low-THC cannabis product.
+- Ingest a CBD-rich cannabis product with low to no THC.
 CBD has been shown to reduce THC’s psychoactive effects and can help with feelings of anxiety and paranoia.

 - Ask a friend to provide you company.